-Flash Fiction: Internal Voices by Mark Tulin
+Flash Fiction: Rain Like Wine by Mark Tulin

 I was unable to run to the door or reach for the wall phone.
 I tried to talk Huey downContinue Reading